16 Programmatic Trends Shaping the Advertising Industry in 2021 [UPD]

 1. Online privacy awareness

-In the past couple of months, as the use of third-party data was abruptly canceled, many social media sites had to re-evaluate how they use and collect customer information.
+In the past couple of years, privacy security has become one of the most notable programmatic trends.
+As the use of 3rd-party data is being canceled, many social media sites have to re-evaluate how they use and collect customer information.
 A surge in privacy legislation, such as Europe’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act of 2018, is making it much harder to use tracking cookies to target and personalize ads for users based on their online behavior.

 According to GDPR: “CMO’s require effective data rights management systems to ensure they don’t lose their most valuable asset — data.”

 This new regulatory framework disrupts the existing models of tracking user’s behavior but opens the doors for advertisers to gather users’ data with their consent.
 The scale of the data might decrease, but in the long run, the policy will increase the quality of available data.

 2. Post-cookie optimization

 The programmatic industry took a hit after Google announced that it’s going to eliminate third-party cookies in 2022.
 Last autumn, when Firefox announced its decision to block third-party cookies, publishers and advertised were immediately affected.
 In Germany, where this browser has significant market share, buyers’ bid rates were down by as much as 40%, while the publisher’s revenue also dropped significantly.

 Nevertheless, James Prudhomme, Executive Vice President of Index Exchange, voice careful optimism in his comment for IAB: